lica2025/lica2025.github.io/logistics.md

     <p><b>Ballarat 9th August:</b> We visited the Ballarat Wildlife Park to see native animals and Sovereign Hill to see the historic gold rush town.</p>

-    <p><b>Melbourne 9th and 10th August: We walked around the city, visited the National Gallery of Victoria, saw fairy penguins at St Kilda beach, went up the Melbourne Skydeck, strolled through the University of Melbourne's main Parkville campus, enjoyed the Royal Botanical Garden, and so on.</b></p>
+    <p><b>Melbourne 9th and 10th August:</b> We walked around the city, visited the National Gallery of Victoria, saw fairy penguins at St Kilda beach, went up the Melbourne Skydeck, strolled through the University of Melbourne's main Parkville campus, enjoyed the Royal Botanical Garden, and so on.</p>

-    <li>There is no itinerary in Melbourne, but Melbourne is a multicultural city (so one can find almost any cuisine they are seeking) that boasts some of the best coffee in the world.
-Of interest could be the National Gallery of Victoria, the Queen Victoria Market, Federation Square, the Comic's Lounge, the Capital City Trail (a 30km bicycling route around Melbourne - bikes can be rented at <a href="https://bluetonguebikes.com.au/bike-hire-rentals-melbourne/">Blue Tongue Bikes</a>), Old Melbourne Gaol, the Melbourne Skydeck, Melbourne Museum, the Melbourne Cricket Ground, the State Library of Victoria, the Shrine of Remembrance, fairy penguins at St. Kilda beach, and a variety of gardens.</li></ul>

     <p><b>Bendigo 9th and 10th August:</b> Mario Kieburg organised a weekend trip with overnight stay on Saturday night in Bendigo.
 Of interest is the goldmine, Golden Dragon museum, Bendigo art gallery, the theatre (now showing The Music Man), and Bendigo Park.</p></details>